Channing Tatum Let His 7-Year-Old Daughter Do His Makeup and the Result Is Priceless - E! Online

 Named The One and Only Sparkella, the picture book highlights the love shared between father and daughter.

-"To Everly, the most brilliant magical being that I have ever known," Channing says in the book's dedication, courtesy of People.
+"To Everly, the most brilliant magical being that I have ever known," Channing, 40, wrote in the book's dedication, courtesy of People.
 "You are my greatest teacher."

-Although the book debuts in early May, it is available for pre-order now.
+Although the book doesn't debut until early in May, it is available for pre-order right now.
+And be sure to check out Channing's makeover by daughter Everly above!